MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface-km-control-hosted-control.md

 # Unified Interface KM Control (Hosted Control)

 Use the **Unified Interface KM Control** type of hosted control to display knowledge base articles in your agent application.
-Using the new hosted control, your service agents can search for articles, associate or disassociate an article with a case, copy a link to an article, and send it through email or in chat without having to switch applications. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use Dynamics 365 Customer Engagement apps knowledge base for effective customer engagement](../unified-service-desk/use-dynamics-365-knowledge-effective-customer-engagement.md) and [Configure Unified Service Desk to use Dynamics 365 Customer Engagement apps knowledge](../unified-service-desk/configure-unified-service-desk-use-dynamics-365-knowledge.md)
+Using the new hosted control, your service agents can search for articles, associate or disassociate an article with a case, copy a link to an article, and send it through email or in chat without having to switch applications. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use knowledge base for effective customer engagement](../unified-service-desk/use-dynamics-365-knowledge-effective-customer-engagement.md) and [Configure Unified Service Desk to use knowledge](../unified-service-desk/configure-unified-service-desk-use-dynamics-365-knowledge.md)

 > [!NOTE]
-> The Unified Interface KM Control supports all searche techniques available in Dynamics 365 Customer Engagement apps except the **Relevance Search**.
+> The Unified Interface KM Control supports all search techniques available in the model-driven apps except the **Relevance Search**.
 More informaiton: [Relevance search for knowledge management](https://docs.microsoft.com/en-us/business-applications-release-notes/October18/service/customer-service-core-release-notes/relevance-search-for-knowledge-management)

 <a name="Create"></a>
 ## Create a KM Control hosted control